Pupil Personnel Services

 19. What is a 504 versus an IEP?
 What is the difference?

 Section 504 of the Rehabilitation Act is a broad civil rights law intended to prevent discrimination/denial of access based upon disability.
 A 504 plan outlines accommodations to the school environment necessary to assure equal access/prevent discrimination.
 IDEA has a more narrow definition of disability, and guarantees access to and participation in a Free and Appropriate Public Education, provided, to the maximum extent appropriate, in typical education environments and with typical peers.
 The IEP’s focus is more upon specialized instruction rather than environmental accommodations.
-Here is a link to Frequently Asked Questions about 504 and IDEA:http://www2.ed.gov/about/offices/list/ocr/504faq.html
+View Frequently Asked Questions about 504 and IDEA for more information.

 There are many times for progress updates throughout the year, not just at report card time.
 Mid-term progress is reviewed by teachers approximately half-way through the marking period, and grade level teams often meet to review data monthly.
 An email at the beginning of the year to inquire about already established progress review points would be a great place to start the discussion of improved/more frequent communication.
 Arrangements can be made informally to include parents in those updates/reviews, or planned contact can be established through the PPT process.